 The XBRL component takes structural and semantic information from the associated linkbases and is presented in a hierarchy that can be easily interpreted, expanded or contracted as needed.

 MapForce provides flexible support for filtering and processing data via advanced processing functions based on Boolean conditions or manipulating data as it’s converted from source to target format.

 For example, because XBRL data is essentially flat, it is often necessary to apply grouping functions that combine source data into groups and then further process those groups to transform the data into a hierarchical structure.
 This is facilitated by grouping functions in the MapForce function library.

 MapForce is an extremely flexible data mapping tool for complex data integration and conversion projects.
-The input and destination of a data mapping can be mixed formats, including any combination of XML, databases, flat files, EDI, Excel, XBRL, and Web services.
+The input and destination of a data mapping can be mixed formats, including any combination of XML, databases, PDF, flat files, EDI, Excel, XBRL, and Web services.
 A data mapping can have one input mapped to one output, one input to many outputs, many sources to one destination, or many sources to many destinations, all in different data formats.

 MapForce lets you integrate data from multiple files and data sources or split data from one source into many outputs.
 Multiple files can be specified through support for wildcard characters (e.g., ? or *) in filenames, a database table, auto-number sequences, or other methods.
 This feature is very useful in a wide variety of data integration scenarios; for example, it may be necessary to integrate data from a file collection or to generate individual XML files for each main table record in a large database.

 MapForce also allows you to use file names as parameters in your data integration projects.
 This lets you create dynamic mappings in which specific file names are defined at run-time.